Cooperative Online Learning for Multi-Agent System Control via Gaussian Processes with Event-Triggered Mechanism: Extended Version: Introduction

-The remainder of the paper is structured as follows: \cref{section_problem_setting} describes the problem setting and the GP regression.
-The distributed event-triggered online learning strategy is proposed and its performance is analyzed in \cref{section_distributed_event_trigger}.
-Numerical simulations are provided to illustrate the proposed method in \cref{section_simulation}.
-Finally, \cref{section_conclusion} concludes the paper.
+The remainder of the paper is structured as follows: \cref{section_problem_setting} outlines the problem setting.
+In \cref{section_cooperative_online_learning}, cooperative online learning with Gaussian process regression is discussed for MAS control with their performance analysis.
+The centralized and distributed event-triggered online learning mechanisms are proposed in \cref{section_event_triggered_learning} with the discussion of the Zeno behavior.
+Numerical simulations are presented in \cref{section_simulation} to demonstrate the effectiveness of the proposed method.
+Finally, \cref{section_conclusion} concludes the paper. \looseness=-1